The Truth About Coolsculpting

 Remember, to get optimum results, you do not want to touch the superficial fat layer, and you need to completely deplete the deeper layer.
 For this, the patient must be provided with proper pain management and comfort.
 This is why we take extreme care to minimize the stress and discomfort of surgery through our Perfect Change Program.

-The truth about unwanted fat removal is that, for the best and longest lasting result, you must choose VASER High Definition Liposuction, which involves the complete and meticulous removal of your deep fat and variable removal of the superficial fat based on desired effect.
+The truth about unwanted fat removal is that, for the best and longest-lasting result, you must choose VASER High Definition Liposuction, which involves the complete and meticulous removal of your deep fat and variable removal of the superficial fat based on the desired effect.
 This is a major limitation of Coolsculpting.
 The procedure can only be done while you are under anesthesia.
 This is because the last 20% of fat removed requires scraping it off of the muscle layer.
 This process would be too uncomfortable for you if awake.
 Only a highly-trained and skilled surgeon who utilizes the proper tools can perform high definition liposuction.
-Using an array of cannula sizes (from 3mm to 9mm) allows Dr. Mowlavi to remove all of the deep layer and differentially contour the superficial layer of fat, resulting in beautiful, six-pack results.
+Using an array of cannula sizes (from 3mm to 9mm) allows Dr. Mowlavi to remove all of the deep layers and differentially contour the superficial layer of fat, resulting in beautiful, six-pack results.

 VASER Liposuction Patient – Before & After

-A 45 year old female from Laguna Beach, CA three months post VASER liposuction of the arms, underarms, upper and lower back, flanks, and abdomen.
-This patient is also one year post suction assisted liposuction of the abdomen, lateral thighs, medial thighs, medial knees, mini tummy tuck, and fat graft to the breasts.
+A 45-year-old female from Laguna Beach, CA three months post VASER liposuction of the arms, underarms, upper and lower back flanks, and abdomen.
+This patient is also one-year post-suction-assisted liposuction of the abdomen, lateral thighs, medial thighs, medial knees, mini tummy tuck, and fat graft to the breasts.

-For more information and to determine if you are a good candidate for this specialized procedure, please schedule a consultation Dr. Mowlavi, Orange County’s top VASER Liposuction surgeon.
+For more information and to determine if you are a good candidate for this specialized procedure, please schedule a consultation with Dr. Mowlavi, Orange County’s top VASER Liposuction surgeon.

-SEE ALSO: Treating Coolsculpting Complications
+SEE ALSO: Treating CoolSculpting Complications